History of HIV/AIDS: Activism by AIDS patients and families

 Also in 1982, Michael Callen and Richard Berkowitz wrote How to Have Sex in an Epidemic: One Approach.
 In this short work, they described ways gay men could be sexual and affectionate while dramatically reducing the risk of contracting or spreading HIV.
 Both authors were themselves gay men living with AIDS.
 This booklet was one of the first times men were advised to use condoms when having sexual relations with other men.
 This work, along with Play Fair! is credited with inventing the broader safer sex movement.

 At the beginning of the AIDS epidemic in the 1980s, there was very little information about the disease.
 Because AIDS disproportionately affected stigmatized groups, such as homosexuals, people of low socioeconomic status, sex workers and addicts, there was also initially little mass media coverage when the epidemic started.
 However, with the rise of activist groups composed of people suffering from AIDS, either directly or through a loved one, more public attention was brought to the epidemic.

-HIV's history explains details that may otherwise be overlooked and oversimplified in terms of its affects over the people groups it has impacted.
-This comes especially with the LGBTQ+ community.
-The United States have gone through great lengths with the Affordable Care Act to ensure the protection and fairness of health insurance for Americans affected by HIV/AIDS, but it does not ignore the hardships and discrimination many people had to endure due to the virus’s behavior.